 Please be aware that if you have specific needs for appointments, for example, only in certain locations or at certain times of the day, you may wait longer for a suitable appointment to become available.

 If you feel that your mood is deteriorating, please contact your GP.
-The Cumbria Health On Call team (CHOC) are also available out of hours on 111.
+The Cumbria Health On Call team (CHOC) are also available on 0300 024 7247.
 The Samaritans are available 24 hours a day on 116 123.